 General Safety

 Most important, you should NEVER arrange to meet alone with someone who you do not know about potential modeling work.
 If you are represented by an agency, be sure to field any work-related requests by your agent.
-A legitimate industry professional will not mind if you bring a parent, guardian, or trusted friend with you, especially upon first meeting.
+Under the New York State Fashion Workers Act, clients must allow you to bring an agent or chaperone with you on set.